 Town Center Park sits across Bristol Street from South Coast Plaza, adjacent to the Westin Hotel South Coast Plaza and within walking distance of Segerstrom Center for the Arts and South Coast Repertory.
 The address is 695 Town Center Drive in the South Coast Metro district.
 From the 405, exit Bristol Street north; the park is on the east side of Bristol.

 Mid-to-late November each year (typically the Thursday before Thanksgiving).
-7:00 PM ceremony at Town Center Park.
+The evening ceremony takes place at Town Center Park.
 The lit tree stays in place through the holiday season for after-evening visits.

 Yes — the ceremony, the full performance program (Pacific Symphony, Pacific Chorale, American Ballet Theatre Gillespie School, Southern California Children’s Chorus, OCSA), and viewing of the lit tree are all free.
 The Segerstrom family runs it deliberately as a public community evening.